 As a follow up from our field work, City Hall of Lisbon invited CRESCER to develop the Municipal Program for the Reception of Refugees in the city of Lisbon (PMAR LX) which lead to É UMA VIDA Project.
 Its main goal is to work closely with the beneficiaries, promoting their integration into the community.
 We started the intervention of our Outreach Team É UMA RUA, Centro Sul under the Municipal Plan for the Homeless Person.

 2016 to 2018

 We received the Gulbenkian Cohesion Prize; We started the pilot project of screening for HIV and HCV by the Outrech Teams with the support of Associação Abraço and the Gastroenterology Service of Santa Maria Hospital (respectively).

 We received the Gold Medal of the Human Rights Award 2019 from Assembleia da República.
 We started coordinating the Refu’In project.
 We opened É UM RESTAURANTE.
 We won the candidacies of the Outreach Teams for another 4 years of the project, financed by SICAD and CML.

 We won the António Sérgio Cooperation and Solidarity Award with the project É UMA CASA, Lisboa Housing First.
-We also won the Caixa Geral de Depósitos “Caixa Social” Award for the É UM RESTAURANTE project.
+We also won the Caixa Geral de Depósitos “Caixa Social” Award and REN AGIR Award for the É UM RESTAURANTE project.

 We carry out research in our area of intervention, aiming to disseminate technical knowledge, produce scientific knowledge and implement good international practices, as well as social innovation projects in the Harm Reduction field.

 We want to promote health, harm reduction and community integration of vulnerable populations through community intervention projects.

 We want to improve the living conditions of people who consume legal and illegal psychoactive substances in the city of Lisbon.